pajouheshgar/Pajouheshgar.github.io/Posts/Image_Similarity_Measure/Image_Similarity_Measure.md

 ![distances hisogram](distances_histogram.png)

-At first glance it looks like a normal distribution. best fitting normal distribution in terms of Maximum Likelihood is standard normal.
-Fitting the normal distribution will lead to the next figure
+At first glance, it looks like a normal distribution. best fitting normal distribution in terms of Maximum Likelihood is standard normal.
+Fitting the normal distribution will lead to the next figure.

 ![distances hisogram](distances_normal.png)

-It seems that its a bad fit because the distribution is a bit asymmetric while normal distribution is symmetric.
+It seems that it's a bad fit because the distribution is a bit asymmetric while normal distribution is symmetric.
 Can we do better?
 Yes!

 There is distribution called [__Skew Normal Distribution__](https://en.wikipedia.org/wiki/Skew_normal_distribution).
-We can fit an Skew Normal distribution using maximum likelihood.
+We can fit a Skew Normal distribution using maximum likelihood.
 Scipy library in python will help us!

  ```python